HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 - Summarize key characteristics of crime data to identify overall trends.
 - Use visualizations and correlation analysis to uncover relationships between crime rates and seasonal factors.
-- Investigate how different types of crime (violent, property, drug-related) have evolved over time.
+- Investigate how different types of crime have evolved over time.

 ### 3. **Time and Seasonal Analysis**